Star-Lord: Master of the Sun

 When the reborn Olympians began wreaking havoc throughout the universe, Richard Rider interrupted the Guardians' party and asked them for help to deal with the mad gods.
 Despite other Guardians' wishes to rest, Peter was unable to do so while innocent people were being killed, and that, alongside recurring visions of the Master of the Sun asking him if his life felt lacking as of late, drove him along with Rocket Raccoon to join Nova and an assortment of other cosmic heroes to fight the Olympians.
-While Nova and Captain Marvel distracted some of the gods, Star Lord, Rocket, Marvel Boy, and Moondragon snuck inside the Olympians' interdimensional ship intending to blow it up.
+While Nova and Captain Marvel distracted some of the gods, Star-Lord, Rocket, and Moondragon snuck inside the Olympians' interdimensional ship intending to blow it up.
 However, before this was accomplished, the team was discovered by Hermes and Artemis, who had remained behind.
-After Star Lord was captured by Hephaestus, he killed the Olympian, and remained behind to detonate the bomb and destroy New Olympus while the rest of the strike team evacuated.
-The bomb successfully detonated, destroying New Olympus, with Star Lord seemingly perishing along with it.
+After Star-Lord was captured by Hephaestus, he killed the Olympian, and remained behind to detonate the bomb and destroy New Olympus while the rest of the strike team evacuated.
+The bomb successfully detonated, destroying New Olympus, with Star-Lord seemingly dying along with it.